 Calcium comes mainly from dairy products in the diet.
 It is particularly important that children and teenagers meet their calcium requirements because their bones are still growing and developing.
 Up to 90 percent of peak bone mass is acquired by age 18 in girls and age 20 in boys, which makes youth the best time to “invest” in your bone health (BNF 2012).

 There are alternatives to dairy products which can provide useful amounts of calcium.
-For more information follow this link (link to calcium page)
+For more information click here.

 Meat, fish, eggs, beans & other non-dairy sources of protein